• Skip to primary navigation

 This recipe uses a food processor, but you can also use a bowl and pastry cutter to cut the butter into the flour.

 In a large bowl or food processor, add the cold diced butter, gluten-free flour, baking powder, and salt.
-Pulse for around 10-15 seconds, or until the butter chunks form into pea-sized pieces.
+Pulse for around 10-15 times, or until the butter chunks form into pea-sized pieces.

 Add the sour cream and 3 tablespoons of ice-cold water to the food processor.
 Pulse for another 8 seconds until the pastry becomes small coarse crumbles.